Azure/Enterprise-Scale/docs/reference/treyresearch/README.md

 ## Pre-requisites

-To deploy this ARM template, your user/service principal must have Owner permission at the Tenant root.
+To deploy this ARM template, your user must have Owner permission at the Tenant root.
 See the following [instructions](../../EnterpriseScale-Setup-azure.md) on how to grant access.

 ## What will be deployed?